robertsonwang/safetensors_util/readme.md

       --help       Show this message and exit.

     Commands:
+      cf           compact F32 and F64 tensors to F16
+      checkhdr     check header for possible errors
-      checklora    see if input file is a SD 1.x LoRA file extractdata  extract one tensor and save to file extracthdr   extract file header and save to output file header       print file header
+      checklora    see if input file is a SD 1.x LoRA file extractdata  extract one tensor and save to file extracthdr   extract file header and save to file header       print file header
       listkeys     print header key names (except __metadata__) as a Python list metadata     print only __metadata__ in file header